hai-vr/pristine-listing-action/README.md

 ## Differences

-- By default, we don't download the zip file of the package itself, unless workflow input `excessiveMode` is set to true.
+- By default, we don't download the zip file of the package itself, the `defaultMode` setting is changed.
   - The contents of the `package.json` file is read from the assets of the release.
   - Similarly to [bdunderscore/vpm-repo-list-generator](https://github.com/bdunderscore/vpm-repo-list-generator)
     we don't calculate the `zipSHA256` by default; however the code to do this is implemented.
 - The listing correctly aggregates [UPM package manifests that define the `author` field as `string`](https://docs.unity3d.com/Manual/upm-manifestPkg.html#:~:text=author,Object%20or%20string).
 - The generated web page is rudimentary and not meant for browsing by general users.
 - Caching is not implemented, so this will cause all `package.json` to be downloaded every time this action is run.
+- Versions of a package are ordered by descending precedence *(Newer Version, Prereleases of that newest version, Older version, Prereleases)*.
+  - Other generators might have been ordering versions of a package differently.

 ## Other notes